 Financial intelligence is never more important than in tough times!
 In good times, almost anything works.
 We wouldn't be human if we weren't concerned about what's going on economically.
-We are definitely facing some Financially difficult times.

 However, tough times never last, but tough people do.
 Again, things can't go on forever.